How to Buy an HDB Flat in Singapore: 2026 Guide | Nexus

 How to Buy HDB in Singapore: Your Complete 2026 Step-by-Step Guide

-Buying your first HDB flat is a five-stage process: HFE Letter, BTO or resale, loan choice, OTP, completion.
-This 2026 guide flags every mortgage, CPF, and grant decision along the way.
+Buying your first HDB flat runs through five stages: the HFE Letter, choosing BTO or resale, picking your loan, the OTP, then completion.
+This 2026 guide walks you through the mortgage, CPF, and grant decisions you hit at each one.

 First-time HDB buyer holding keys to their new Singapore flat